 or something like that :)

-That means your changings have not been pushed into the git repository, due to conflicts.
+This means that your changes have not been pushed into the git repository due to conflicts.